melito/melito.github.com/README.md

 $ npm install
 ```

-Using [parcel](https://parceljs.org/) you can either build for deployment and development.
+Using [parcel](https://parceljs.org/) you can either build for deployment or development.

 For development
 ```